kub5on/Star_classification_app/README.md

 Application is divided into three parts:
 1. Introduction - contains a description of the project (in Polish)
-2. Exploratory data analysis - includes several plots used for data exploration (correlation matrix, PC1/PC2, histplot, boxplots)
+2. Exploratory data analysis - includes several, interactive plots used for data exploration (correlation matrix, PC1/PC2, histplot, boxplots)
 3. Prediction model - this part allows users to set values for each parameter to get a prediction of the object (model uses LogisticRegression).

 Dataset - https://www.kaggle.com/datasets/fedesoriano/stellar-classification-dataset-sdss17